 Choosing the right car battery for your 2004-2006 Pontiac GTO.
 It’s a beautiful day out and you just got done washing and waxing your car.
 The car looks great, you feel great, so it’s time to go for a drive.
 You put the key in the ignition, give the key a turn to start your car, and all you hear is “click, click, click, click”.

-We all know this sound is.
+We all know what this sound is.
 Time for a new battery.
 So which car battery should you buy?

 I personally only use “Optima” car batteries.
 They come in two (2) different applications for automobiles, Yellow Top and Red Top.
 What’s the difference you ask?
 I’ll tell you.

 Optima batteries are often mistaken for a “gel” battery.
 They are actually “AGM” batteries, not gel.
 The name AGM stands for Absorbed Glass Mat.
 Optima batteries are completely sealed.
 There is no caps to remove or water to add ever.
 The internal design of the Optima battery using AGM keeps the electrolyte in place in the entire battery, meaning no battery acid is “sloshing” around inside the battery.
 This excerpt is taken right from the Optima website: